philcluff/cucumber-step-bug/README.md

 * I have a step which takes a parameter
 * I call that step in Scenario 1 with parameter "foo"
  * During that step.
 I rewrite the value of the argument it receives to something else.
 Say "moose"
-* In Scenario 2, I have a step which calls the origional step, again with the value "foo"
+* In Scenario 2, I have a step which calls the original step, again with the value "foo"
  * That step receives the ***rewritten*** argument from ***after*** the step was called the first time.
 IE "moose", not "foo"

 To run the example: